syedamaira78660-svg/prompt-engineering-presentation/what-is-prompt.md

 # What is Prompt Engineering?
 (In Simple Words)

-If you strip away all the technical terms, Prompt Engineering is just knowing how to talk to AI to get exactly what you want.
+If you strip away all the technical terms, Prompt Engineering is just knowing how to talk to AI to get exactly what you want[cite: 3].

-Think of AI as a brilliant, fresh graduate intern.
-They know almost everything in the world, but they have zero common sense.
-If you give them a vague, lazy instruction, they will give you a messy, useless result.
-Writing a good 'prompt' means giving this intern crystal-clear directions so they deliver perfect work on the very first try.
+Think of AI as an incredibly brilliant, enthusiastic fresh graduate intern.
+They have access to almost all the world's information, but they are completely new to your specific way of working.
+If you give them a vague, rushed instruction, they might guess incorrectly and deliver something that misses the mark.

+Writing a good 'prompt' simply means being a great mentor—giving this talented intern crystal-clear, step-by-step guidance so they can deliver perfect work for you on the very first try.